mborycki/Silesian_Real_Estate_Market/README.md

 # Silesian Real Estate Market - Analysis
-Currently, I life in Wodzisław Śląski, but I am courious which city is more beneficial to life, if I will start working in Katowice.
+Currently, I life in Wodzisław Śląski, but I am curious which city is more beneficial to life, if I will start working in Katowice.

 ## More details:
 1. Scraped Date: